Marco Huck: Huck vs. Guivas

 Almost 4 years after his US debut, Huck had his second fight in the US against Nick Guivas on 17 May 2019.
 Huck dropped Guivas twice in the first round, and was initially awarded the TKO victory.
 However, after a review it was announced that the second knockdown was caused by an accidental foul.
 The fight was called a no-contest after the review.

 Huck vs. Lewandowski

 On 29 August 2020, Huck fought Dennis Lewandowski.
 Huck dominated Lewadowski and won every round en route to a unanimous decision victory.

+Huck vs. Lazaridis

+Huck defeated Evgenios Lazaridis via unanimous decision at the Estrel Hotel in Berlin on 29 June 2024.

+Huck vs. Pejsar

+After almost 20 months away from the competitive boxing ring, Huck faced Vaclav Pejsar at Heristo Arena in Halle on 14 February 2026.
+He won the 10-round contest, which was fought at heavyweight, by unanimous decision.